paarthgulati/activeFolding_cuPSS/README.md

 This is the pseduo spectral solver built atop the cuPSS library (arXiv:2405.02410) availabe at https://github.com/fcaballerop/cuPSS (v0.0.1) to solve continuum field equations for a mixture of active liquid crystals and a passive isotropic fluid in 2D on a regular lattice.

 Using the cuPSS library, we can solve generic stochastic PDEs.
-Here, I only include the solver (solvers/model_ALLPS_gravity) for the equations described below, as discussed in (link).
+Here, I only include the solver (solvers/model_ALLPS_gravity) for the equations described below, as discussed in (arXiv:2407.04679).

 To use this solver, and the cuPSS library in general, the follwing dependencies are required:
 - CUDA toolkit (11+)